 - Propaganda Vietnamese Bistro was one of the first “surprises,” I came across in Saigon, for both the price and the menu, and cannot be missed.
 All the ingredients are locally sourced and the walls are illustrated with propaganda-esque murals that inspired the name for this cozy bistro.

 - Looking for some exotic delicacies and a date with the locals?
 Schedule your dinner at Snail Street for a sample of freshwater snails from the Mekong as well as other fantastic shellfish like crabs and scallops.

 - For all your budget needs, try Bui Vien Street (and the general Pham Ngu Lao area).
 This area is known as the backpacking hub of Saigon.
 In exchange for cheap digs, you’ll sacrifice a good night’s worth of rest.
-But, there are some pretty good food spots such as Baba’s Kitchen, the best Indian food in the city hands down, and Saigon Vegan, specializing in vegan eats without compromising taste.
+But, there are some pretty good food spots such as Baba’s Kitchen, the best Indian food in the city hands down.

 - Want to be adventurous with street food but feeling nervous?
 Opt for The Street Food Market, a newly erected outdoor/indoor food spot located on the street behind Ben Thanh Market to eat some good street food without the fear of stomach woes.